wrahool/wrahool.github.io/_posts/draft-phd-acknowledgements.md

 Moving on to my research collaborators: These include three names I have already mentioned: Sandra, Yph, and Tian, and two that I haven't: Dr. Sílvia Majó-Vázquez in Oxford and Prof. Kokil Jaidka in Singapore.
 I feel truly blessed to have had the chance to work with them, and I hope to continue to collaborate with them in the future.

 Finally, no words can do justice to the debt I owe my family.
 Ma and Baba have been the two constants in my life who have always ensured that the environment I grew up in, privileged intellectual over material pursuits.
-They were instrumental in kindling the spark of scientific curiousity in me from a very young age - and none of this would have been possible but for their influence.
+They were instrumental in kindling the spark of scientific curiousity in me from a very young age - and my academic trajectory would not have been possible without their inspiration and guidance.
 They have had to make numerous sacrifices along the way, many of which I am probably not even aware of.
 To them I say, thank you, for everything.
 I am proud to be your son, and I hope I hope you make you proud some day.

-Growing up in a joint family in 90s India, I am also grateful to my grandparents who contributed greatly in making me who I am today.
+Growing up in a joint family in 90s India, I am also grateful to my grandparents who contributed greatly in making me who I am.
 Dadai, dida, and thamma: my love and *pronaam* for you, always.
 My dadu, who I never had the privilege for getting to know beyond stories told by Baba and Thamma, wherever you are, I hope